andkov/Longitudinal_Models_of_Religiosity_NLSY97/Models/Descriptives/Descriptives.md

 ### Figure 2 : **dsL** re-expressed as a Cattell's datacube slice
 <img link src="./figure_rmd/variables_layout.png" alt="Databox slice" style="width:800px;"/>
-Observed that this view is obtained by transposing the columns in Figure 1, except for **year**, which values are used as symbols of intersections of variales and occasions.
+Observed that this view is obtained by transposing the columns in Figure 1, except for **year**, which values are used as symbols for intersections of variales and occasions.